courtmcgee2197/SeniorProject/README.md

 Use command  npm install axios<br>
 Use command npm install jwt-decode<br>
 You will also need to have node.js installed on your computer<br>
+Make migrations using command py manage.py makemigrations<br>
+Then use command py manage.py migrate
-Make yourself a super user using command py manage.py createsuperuser<br> In backend terminal use command py manage.py runserver to start web server<br>
+Make yourself a super user using command py manage.py createsuperuser<br>
+In backend terminal use command py manage.py runserver to start web server<br>
 In frontend terminal use npm run dev to start webserver<br>

 On frontend webpage navigate to the register url and attempt to a register a user<br>
-On backend page navigate to admin and see if the user is added to database<br>
+On backend page navigate to admin login  and see if the user is added to database<br>
 Both servers must be running for it to work<br>